amundlindstol/inf226-2018-oblig1/README.md

 # Handing in the assignment

-Hand in the assignment on mitt.uib.no as a zip file of the code repository.
+Hand in the assignment on mitt.uib.no.
+If you fork the project on GitLab, you can hand in a file with a URL to your repository.
+Otherwise, it is also possible to hand in the repository as a zip file.

-Since the repository is a Git-repository, you should commit your progress as you write, or at least make a final commit before submission.

-Remember to add any new files you create to git.
+Remember that even if you cooperate, everyone should hand in their own project, and specify in NOTES.txt who they cooperated with.

 # Specification